 - Burial account set aside with less than $2,500

 Medicaid Look-Back Period

 When an elder is in the nursing home or just looking to apply for Medicaid, one very, very important rule is that you cannot give assets away with 5 years of a Medicaid application!
 We have a great deal more on the Medicaid transfer penalty on this webpage.
-The key to Medicaid is that the family should not look to gift or transfer assets away in order to protect them - and we do not want to lie to the State of Florida in order to protect assets.
+The key to Medicaid is that the family should not look to gift or transfer assets away in order to protect them - and we do not lie to the State of Florida in order to protect assets (a felony!).

 Appropriate spend-down planning generally means legally spending money before Medicaid is applied for.
 An example of spend-down planning is as follows:

 Sally, age 82, had a stroke and needs long-term care in the nursing home.
 Sally has a home worth less than $688,000 (2023), a car with an outstanding loan of $5,000, and only $10,000 in the bank (i.e., only $10,000 in countable assets).
 Here, the family can legally spend-down Sally's assets by paying off her car loan of $5,000 and purchasing a pre-paid, irrevocable funeral policy worth $3,000.
 Sally's bank account will now have only $2,000 and she will now be eligible for long-term care Medicaid.

 This is a simple example of spend-down planning but it shows the legal spending of a small amount of assets that could have been helpful to Sally and her family.